jonathas/fileloader/README.md

+# FileLoader

-Write a “loader” that is executed with parameters: path, file_mask
+Write a "loader" that is executed with parameters: path, file_mask

 This loader shall connect to DB, look to given path, read a tab separated text file, load file content to DB and move file to {path}/executed